14 Sep Linear vs Exponential Growth: Which E-Commerce Business Model is Best?

 At first instinct, exponential growth might seem like the obvious goal—quicker success often means beating out competitors—but working to achieve this sales model comes with certain risks and considerations that might make linear growth a more appropriate direction for your online brand, lest you have the capital and confidence to invest in your expansion.

-Linear Growth: e-Commerce Business Model
+Linear Growth: E-Commerce Business Model

-For e-commerce sellers, linear growth takes shape by expanding your business one customer at a time.
+For E-Commerce sellers, linear growth takes shape by expanding your business one customer at a time.
 This means you have one or two products that exist in a singular region, which you strive to gradually cover through one-off sales.
 Rebuy marketing is virtually absent, as the focus is primarily on compounding new customers over a loyal consumer base.

-While linear growth may seem like a conservative approach, there’s also a lot of excess involved that inherently drags back your revenue.
+While linear growth may seem like a conservative approach, there’s also a lot of excesses involved that inherently drags back your revenue.
 For instance, from a marketing perspective, it costs far more to draw organic consumers to a new product than to sell new products to existing customers.

-By nature of selling online, feedback exists in a public forum, meaning siphoned reviews could lead to a quick plummet in sales if the consensus doesn’t wax in your favor and your growth model doesn’t allow for the line development to pivot and address consumer demand.
+By the nature of selling online, feedback exists in a public forum, meaning siphoned reviews could lead to a quick plummet in sales if the consensus doesn’t wax in your favor and your growth model doesn’t allow for the line development to pivot and address consumer demand.

-Exponential Growth: e-Commerce Business Model
+Exponential Growth: E-Commerce Business Model

 If the linear growth model is marketing a stand-alone product to a fluctuating audience, exponential growth strives to market a brand to a consumer following.
 This means customer feedback becomes invaluable, as maintaining loyalty drives the continuous release of new target products that rapidly compound the value of the brand as a repeat-buy commitment.

-As mentioned earlier, rebuy marketing tactics are also more cost-effective than customer to customer pitch models.
+As mentioned earlier, rebuy marketing tactics are also more cost-effective than customer-to-customer pitch models.
 You may consider as well the opportunity for cross-utilization of resources when expanding your product line, thereby diminishing the cost of materials waste.